AliFaizanCplusoft/Victoria/README.md

 ## 🎉 Ready to Analyze!

-Your Victoria Project system provides:
+Your Vetria Project system provides:
 - **Professional psychometric analysis** with RaschPy integration
 - **Modern web interface** for interactive exploration
 - **Comprehensive reporting** in multiple formats